rajivpo/papers/README.md

 **April 15, 2019**

+[Why Physicians Should Trust in Patients](https://jamanetwork.com/journals/jama/fullarticle/2729345) by Grob, Darien, and Meyers (2019)
+- Physicians trusting patients leads to improved diagnoses, care satisfaction, and outcomes
+- How to demonstrate trust: be perceptive to non-verbals, becoming cognizant of implicit biases, shared decision-making, embracing their values

 :star: [Association of Patient Characteristics and Tumor Genomics With Clinical Outcomes Among Patients With Non–Small Cell Lung Cancer Using a Clinicogenomic Database
 ](https://jamanetwork.com/journals/jama/fullarticle/2730114) by Singal et al. (2019)
 - Healthcare stakeholders may actually be williing to come together and build a multi-center clinicogenomic databse that yield novel insights